A manual setup will allow you to edit the code while running the extension.

 inx/.
 Ink/Stich dialogs outside Inkscape use the OS language.

-<group id="extensions" />to include the correct Python interpreter.
-For example,
+<group id="extensions" />and update to the correct Python interpreter.

 /usr/local/bin/python2is the value returned by